Make it Accessible

 Assistive Technologies

-Apple offers a range of features and assistive technologies designed for users who have low vision or visual impairments, these features include display and text settings, screen and cursor magnification, and a screen reader called VoiceOver.
+Apple offers a range of features and assistive technologies designed for users with low vision or visual impairments.
+These features include display and text settings, screen and cursor magnification, and a screen reader called VoiceOver.

 VoiceOver

-VoiceOver is more than just a screen reader, it's a comprehensive tool that describes all the elements of the app interface, not only the text that is written in them.
-This tool bridges the gap between dynamic digital content and users, ensuring that the iOS ecosystem is as accessible for someone with visual impairments as it is for anyone else.
+VoiceOver is more than just a screen reader.
+It's a comprehensive tool that describes all the elements of the app interface, not only the text in them.
+This tool bridges the gap between dynamic digital content and users, ensuring that the iOS ecosystem is as accessible for people with visual impairments as it is for anyone else.
 It embodies Apple's philosophy of inclusivity and is an example of what's possible when technology is crafted with empathy at its core.

-There are several ways a developer can ensure their application user interface is prepared to deliver the best experience possible for the people who are navigating their apps with VoiceOver.
-When developing your application using SwiftUI most of the work will be done by the framework and you will have an application mostly ready to be used with VoiceOver.
+There are several ways a developer can ensure their application's user interface is prepared to deliver the best experience possible for people using VoiceOver to navigate their apps.
+When developing your application using SwiftUI, the framework will do most of the work, and you will have an application that is mostly ready to be used with VoiceOver.

-When making sure that your app provides a great VoiceOver experience, you are not only preparing your app for one assistive technology, but you are also setting a strong foundation for accessibility in general.
-Once your app is optimized for VoiceOver, it will become easier to support other assistive technologies within iOS.
-In essence, mastering VoiceOver is the key to creating a universally accessible application that can benefit everyone.
+When your app provides a great VoiceOver experience, you prepare it for one assistive technology and set a strong foundation for accessibility in general.
+Once your app is optimized for VoiceOver, supporting other assistive technologies within iOS will become easier.
+Mastering VoiceOver is the key to creating a universally accessible application that can benefit everyone.

-A counterintuitive aspect of preparing your user interface for VoiceOver is to hide the elements that are not relevant to the tool.
-There are visual elements of the interface that might play an important role in its visual representation, but that do not deliver any value when the screen is being read by a screen reader or even makes the interface confusing for a visually impaired user.
+A counterintuitive aspect of preparing your user interface for VoiceOver is hiding the elements irrelevant to the tool.
+There are visual elements of the interface that might play an important role in its visual representation but that does not deliver any value when the screen is being read by a screen reader or even makes the interface confusing for a visually impaired user.

 Testing Accessibility